Ben H. Winters: Career

 In 2012, Winters published The Last Policeman, the first in a trilogy of detective novels set in a pre-apocalyptic United States; that book won the Edgar Award from the Mystery Writers of America in the category Best Paperback Original; was an Amazon Best Book of 2012; and was nominated for the Macavity Award for Best Mystery by Mystery Readers International.
 The second novel in the Last Policeman trilogy, Countdown City, was published in July 2013; it won the 2014 Philip K. Dick Award for Distinguished Science Fiction.
 The third book in the Policeman series, World of Trouble, was published in July 2014.
 It was nominated for the Edgar Award in the category of Best Paperback Original and for the Anthony Award.

 Winters's work for the theater includes the Off-Broadway musical Slut, the children's musicals The Midnight Ride of Paul Revere, Uncle Pirate, and A (Tooth) Fairy Tale and the Neil Sedaka juke-box musical, Breaking Up Is Hard to Do.

 Winters's novel Underground Airlines was published by Mulholland Books in July 2016.
 It is an alternate history book, set in a present-day alternate universe in which the American Civil War never occurred, with human chattel slavery continuing to be practiced legally in four U.S. states as a result.
 In the book, the main character, a former slave and bounty hunter working for the U.S. government, attempts to infiltrate an abolitionist organization known as the "Underground Airlines" (a reference to the historical Underground Railroad).
 The book was an Indie Next pick for July 2016 and a New York Times bestseller.
 The book won the 2016 Sidewise Award for Alternate History.

 His novel Golden State was published by Mulholland Books in January 2019.
 The novel imagines an alternate history version of Southern California in which objective reality is fetishized and protected above all things, and lying is the greatest crime imaginable.
 Winters has said the book was inspired by the rise of alternative facts and in particular by the argument about the crowd size at the 2017 presidential inauguration.
 Golden State was an Indie Next pick for January 2019 and a Book of the Month Club selection.
 Writing in the San Francisco Chronicle, Michael Berry called the novel "smart, intricate and propulsive" and "proof that Winters deserves our continued attention as one of crime fiction’s most inventive practitioners."

 In 2021 Winters published The Quiet Boy.
-Reviewing The Quiet Boy the New York Times, Sarah Lyall wrote "Winters is such a fine writer that by the time he asks you to suspend your disbelief, you’ll follow him anywhere."
+Reviewing The Quiet Boy in the New York Times, Sarah Lyall wrote "Winters is such a fine writer that by the time he asks you to suspend your disbelief, you’ll follow him anywhere."
+His thriller Big Time centering on two average women caught up in the world of corporate espionage, arrived March 2024.
+Critics praised Big Time as a "fast-paced and thought-provoking speculative thriller with well-drawn and relatable characters" and "jaw-dropping plot twists."